DavidL1023/UltrasonicCarKit/README.md

 # ~Anton Arduino Kits
 I created a remote control / automatic car out of an arduino car kit Anton gave me.
 Working with robots was fun, and seeing it come to life is cool.
 Learned lots about C++, the language isn't very different from what I've worked with before.
 I also had an Arduino crane but it's construction was not perfect so the servos burned out, rip.

+NOTE: I used the Platform.io extension to create this project on VSCode, it's probably best to use that when running this.

 # Dependencies
 [Arduino.h](https://www.arduino.cc/en/software) /
 [Servo.h](https://github.com/arduino-libraries/Servo?utm_source=platformio&utm_medium=piohome) /